 The commission meeting after March 11 is scheduled for sometime in April, and that likely would not have given the UFC enough time to find a replacement for a major pay-per-view show had Belfort not gotten licensed.

 Belfort fought three times while using TRT, with all three fights coming in his native Brazil and all three resulting in spectacular knockout finishes.
-He stopped Michael Bisping in the second round with a kick on Jan.
+He stopped Michael Bisping in the first round with a kick on Jan.
 19, 2013; finished Luke Rockhold with a head kick in the first on May 18, 2013; and stopped Dan Henderson with a kick just 77 seconds into their Nov.
 9 bout.

 Belfort, 36, tested positive for the anabolic agent 4-Hydroxytestosterone following an Oct.
 21, 2006, bout at the Thomas & Mack Center in Las Vegas and was suspended for nine months.